CARTE BRUTE BASEL

-We want to make it easy to love and share our concrete heritage.
-With our fresh and inclusive approach, online compendium and print products we want to be your go-to companion to reconnect with this important but still undervalued piece of cultural DNA.
-Our message is simple: go out and discover the beauty of those concrete icons with your own eyes.
+Our message is simple: go out and discover those concrete icons with your own eyes.
 We take care of the inspo and info.

 Switzerland embraced concrete early on.
-The Swiss school is characterised by a pragmatic approach, attention to detail and a commitment to high-quality craftsmanship.
+The bold and elegantly curved concrete bridges designed by the Swiss engineer Robert Maillart caused a worldwide sensation at the beginning of the 20th century.
+In 1928, the first exposed concrete church was built in Basel.
+Until the 1950s, Swiss architects regarded concrete as a noble material.
+Swiss brutalism therefore tends to avoid crudity and provocation.
+The aim is always to blend the nobility and roughness of concrete in an ambitious but efficient and cost-effective way.
+The architecture is characterised by a pragmatic approach, attention to detail and a commitment to high-quality craftsmanship.
 It boasts a rich variety of styles, ranging from stark asceticism and opulent expressiveness to the subtle and poetic.

-Switzerland has never really fallen out of love with béton brut.
-Nowhere is raw concrete more omnipresent and part of the everyday fabric than here.
-HEARTBRUT hopes to inspire you to rediscover this important, but still undervalued piece of Swiss cultural heritage.
+Switzerland has never really fallen out of love with raw concrete.
+Nowhere is the building material more omnipresent and part of the everyday fabric than here.
+Brutalist references remain resonant in the pared-down, all-over-rough design of many contemporary objects.

 Contemporary architecture is expressing a new desire to embrace material imperfection and natural finishes.
 Keeping it raw and real is the credo.
 Recycled concrete, Co2-reducing technologies and renewable natural resources make the new raw more environmentally friendly.